matssom/storable-state/README.md

 ## Storable

 The storable store is essentially the writable store with and extra 2 methods and integration with the localStorage api to preserve state between page refershes.
 To get this to work you need to provide a key to the storable store.
 This key will be used to save and retrieve the stored state from localStorage.
+Storable only supports values that can be parsed with `JSON.stringify()` and `JSON.parse()`.
+If you are looking to serialize other javascript apis, you can use the serializable store.

 ```js
 import { storable } from 'storable-state';